microsoft/XmlNotepad/docs/help/options.md

 ![Options](../../assets/images/options.jpg)

+### Analytics
+Options that enable or disable the collection of analymous app usage information.
+See [Analytics](analytics.md).

 ### Color Theme, Colors and Fonts
 The options dialog allows you to select a color theme, light or dark, or configure the specific colors used in each type of node as well as the font used and the background color.
 A drop down arrow on each color lets you pick from different color palettes.
 You can also customize the font that is used in the XML Notepad tree view.